Skip to main content

 Q: Will there be a lot of road riding?

-A: There will not be a lot of road riding, but during some stages to get from A to B we will spend some limited time on pavement, doubletrack, or gravel fire roads.
+A: No, but during some stages to get from A to B we will spend some time on pavement, doubletrack, or gravel fire roads.
 Most of these will be at the start or finish of a stage and assist with getting riders out on course or bringing them home.
-Roads between singletrack sections are some of the only places to consume food and water along the journey, please take advantage of these breaks to recover and refuel.
-These epic cycling events are by nature about travel, distance and experience, and our goal is to offer more user-friendly singletrack than any other race in its category.
-Given that we are in British Columbia, the mecca of mountain biking, that won’t be a problem.
+Roads between singletrack sections are some of the only places to consume food and water along the journey.
+Please take advantage of these breaks to recover and refuel.
+Multi-stage cycling events are by nature about travel, distance and experience, and our goal is to offer more singletrack than any other race in its category.

 Q: Should I get emergency medical insurance if I am coming from outside Canada?